fractic-io/rust-iap/README.md

 //
 // This config causes the fractic-env-config library to fetch the environment
 // variables "SECRETS_REGION" and "SECRETS_ID", which are the minimum keys
-// required for the config to be accepted by fractic-aws-secrets. define_env_config!(
+// required for the config to be accepted by load_secrets(...). define_env_config!(
     EnvConfig,
     SecretsRegion => SECRETS_REGION,